TheRainbowPhoenix/ruins-explorer/cpgame/README.md

 ## TODO

 Fix the map003 interpreter conditions for variables not working (Ylva dialogs should change when global variables change, but they do not).
-Fix the event tiles not passable (bug ?)
 Choice manager "when" is also bugged (tilting soils).
 To be fixed.

 REAL PRIO: